maueroats/teaching/content/ap-cs/haskell/ch03/ch03-hw1.md

    integer from a string and adds 10 to it.

-4. Write a signature and function body for `numberInSentence`, which takes a number and returns the sentence "I have ___ eggs."
+4. Write a signature and function body for `numberInSentence`, which takes a number and returns the sentence "I have ___ pounds of flour."

 5. Write a signature and function body for `doubleDebt` which takes a String and puts out a Float.
 The String contains a floating point